netdata/netdata/docs/export/README.md

 > counterpart.
 You should be able to copy your backends settings into `exporting.conf` to complete your migration.
 The
 > only setting that won't work is `host tags`&mdash;use [`host labels`](/docs/tutorials/using-host-labels.md) instead.

-When you're finished, restart your Agent to begin exporting to the destination of your choice.
+Restart your Agent to begin exporting to the destination of your choice.
 Because the Agent exports metrics as they're collected, you should start seeing data in your external database after only a few seconds.

 ## Exporting reference and related features